Reactive Proximity Data Structures for Graphs: Experiments

 \subsection{Results}

-Figure~\ref{fig:runtime} depicts the results.
-Table~\ref{tab:runtime} shows the corresponding data for the case of mixed operations, which is the case of interest in a reactive model.
+Figure~\ref{gnn:fig:runtime} depicts the results.
+Table~\ref{gnn:tab:runtime} shows the corresponding data for the case of mixed operations, which is the case of interest in a reactive model.

-\begin{itemize} \item The runtime of Dijkstra's algorithm is roughly proportional to the number of sites, because with more sites it requires less exploration to find the closest one.
+\begin{itemize} \item The runtime of Dijkstra's algorithm is roughly inversely proportional to the number of sites, because with more sites it requires less exploration to find the closest one.
 Moreover, initialization and updates require virtually no time.
-Thus, this choice is superior for large numbers of sites, while being orders of magnitude slower when the number of sites is low (see Table~\ref{tab:runtime}). \item The data structure based on a separator hierarchy is not affected as much by the number of sites.
-The update runtime only increases slightly with more sites because of the operations with bigger heaps.
-This is consistent with its asymptotic runtime, which is $O(S(n)\log n)$ for any number of sites.
+Thus, this choice is superior for large numbers of sites, while being orders of magnitude slower when the number of sites is low (see Table~\ref{gnn:tab:runtime}). \item Our data structure based on a separator hierarchy is not affected as much by the number of sites.
+The update runtime only increases slightly with more sites because of the operations on larger heaps, as expected from its asymptotic runtime.
 The optimization, which reduces the number of separators needed to be checked, can be seen to have a significant effect on queries, especially as the number of sites increases: it is up to $9.5$ times faster on average with $2048$ sites.
-However, since it has no effect in updates, in the mixed model with the same number of updates and queries the improvement is less significant. \item The data structure requires a significant amount of time to construct the hierarchy.
+However, since it has no effect on updates, in the mixed model with the same number of updates and queries the improvement is less significant. \item The data structure requires a significant amount of time to construct the hierarchy.
 Our code constructed the hierarchy for the Delaware road network in around 15 seconds.
 Fortunately, this hierarchy only needs to be built once per road network.
-The limiting factor is the space requirement of $O(n\sqrt{n})$, which caused us to run out of memory for other road networks from the DIMACS dataset with over $10^5$ nodes. \end{itemize}
+The limiting factor is the space requirement of approximately $O(n^{1+5})$, which caused us to run out of memory for other road networks from the DIMACS data set with over $10^5$ nodes. \end{itemize}